rusrushal13/Genetic_Algorithm/README.md

 # Genetic_Algorithm
-A JAVA based implementation of Genetic Algorithm with the use JAVA Swing
+A JAVA based implementation of Genetic Algorithm with the use JAVA Swing for GUI.